Milirrpum v Nabalco Pty Ltd: The case

+Judgement

-Ruling
+Ruling on native title claims

 Justice Blackburn found that the Yolngu people could not prevent mining on their lands.
 He held that native title was not part of the law of Australia, and even had it existed, any native title rights had been extinguished.
 Further, even if extinguishment had not occurred, the plaintiffs were not able to prove native title.

 Blackburn rejected the claim on the bases that: